vidishsirdesai/projects/README.md

 Dataset used: [link](datasets/network_anomaly_dataset.csv).

-### Cleaning `suattempted` column
-The column `suattempted`, according to the data dictionary (https://github.com/vidishsirdesai/network_anomaly_detection?tab=readme-ov-file#data-dictionary), is supposed to have only 2 values, i.e., 0 and 1.
-But, as seen in the output of cell number `7` in the jupyter notebook ([link](notebooks/data_cleaning.ipynb)), it has 3 values, i.e., 0, 1, and 2.

-Assuming that the presence of 2 in the column is a typo, all the rows in the column `suattempted` where there was a 2 present is changed to 1.

 ### Adding a new feature that represents a high level classification of attack types
 The column `attack` represents the type of attack at a much granular level.
 The unique attributes in this column are,